 Most people think of landscape photography as something you do with a fancy camera, but it doesn’t have to be that way.
-In fact, landscape photography can be done with just about any camera and then images can be vastly improved at the post-processing stage, whether black-and-white or colour photography is your fancy.
+In fact, landscape photography can be done with just about any camera, and images can be vastly improved at the post-processing stage, whether you like black-and-white or colour photography.

-Landscape photography encompasses an exciting array of different types of photography, including long exposure photography, night skies photography, star-trails, scenic vistas, close-up shots and textures, black-and-white, and almost any photographic form the imagination can create which represents the beautiful elements of our natural Earth.
+Landscape photography encompasses an exciting array of different types, including long exposure photography, night skies photography, star trails, scenic vistas, close-up shots and textures, black-and-white, and almost any photographic form the imagination can create that represents the beautiful elements of our natural Earth.

-This article will discuss six great reasons to take your camera, whether sophisticated or simple, film or digital and get into nature and put your favourite landscape photography skills to the test.
+This article will discuss six reasons to take your camera, whether sophisticated or simple, film or digital, get into nature, and test your favourite landscape photography skills.

-First, landscape photography is a growing genre and has been gaining popularity for some years, and it’s not hard to see why.
-If you want to get started with this type of art, many opportunities are available for you as landscapes abound.
+First, landscape photography is a growing genre that has been gaining popularity for some years, and it’s not hard to see why.
+If you want to get started with this type of art, many opportunities are available, as landscapes abound.

 Many people enjoy landscape photography and seek new ways to share their work with others.
 Due to its popularity, landscape photography has a vibrant online community eager to help landscape photographers of all levels improve.
-Take a quick glance at social media and you will find a strong tribe of landscape photography enthusiasts, hobbyists and full-on pros giving it their best shots up for public viewing.
+Take a quick glance at social media, and you will find a strong tribe of landscape photography enthusiasts, hobbyists, and full-on pros sharing their best shots for public viewing.

-To build a well-rounded approach and conceptualisation of landscape photography, one should research photography outside social media only.
-As an example, renowned photography agencies that exhibit a range of canonical works such as www.magnumphotos.com are an excellent resource for expanding our photographic boundaries and imagination.
+To develop a well-rounded approach and conceptualise landscape photography, one should only research photography outside social media.
+For example, renowned photography agencies that exhibit a range of canonical works, such as http://www.magnumphotos.com, are excellent resources for expanding our photographic boundaries and imagination.

-Once you have bought your camera (big decision to make – take your time and do your research), you will likely want to consider a landscape photography course or guide.
-There is an abundance of online courses available for beginner landscape photographers.
+Once you have bought your camera (a big decision—take your time and research), you will likely want to consider a landscape photography course or guide.
+There are an abundance of online courses available for beginner landscape photographers.

 Some photographers like to emulate their favourite landscape photographers as they develop a particular style of photography.
 A typical example is the black-and-white landscape photography of Ansel Adams, amongst other highly reputed photographers.